-NOTES ON THE FALL OF BARRABAS
+NOTES ON THE FALL OF BARRABÁS

 — No first novel since Harper Lee’s To Kill a Mockingbird has moved me more deeply than Isabel Allende’s The House of the Spirits.
-For weeks after completing it, I wondered why: among the legion of international readers overwhelmed, I too was dizzied by the swirling romanticism, stoned on the superbly crafted interweaving of close family observation with political calamity—that is, the most educated of Latin American countries succumbing to the nearly inevitable recurrence of fascism.
+For weeks after completing it, I wondered why: among the legion of international readers overwhelmed, I too was dizzied by the swirling romanticism, stoned on the crafted interweaving of close family observation with political calamity—that is, the most educated of Latin American countries succumbing to the nearly inevitable recurrence of fascism.
 But why were there these waves of emotions every so often that crushed me?
 Why did I suddenly, frequently start welling up, even before the ending?
 In a word—Barrabás.
 Cynics have described the use of Clara the Clairvoyant’s dog as manipulative, but shrugging off the dog’s importance is fatal to readers’ receptiveness.
 Not the active center of this sprawling yet intimate epic of the Trueba family, Barrabás is its major spiritual symbol; he, more than celestial Clara, rises from the ashes of ruin.

-— At the screening I attended, some audience members wondered out loud what dialect MerylStreep would foist on us as Clara.
-The laughs Irons got from the clods quickly became disappointment when Streep doesn’t provide one of her specialities.
-And there is a long moment or two of shock that she has the courage to play Clara as a young woman, whom Allende describes as “the most elegant, discreet and charming lady of (her) social circle,” when no matter what director August does to help her (and it isn’t much), the inescapable fact is, there’s no way for her to convince us that she can—and that’s what’s so damn distracting.
-She doesn’t help ingratiate herself to us, either: there’s an aura of depression, not the supernatural, hanging around her—she looks and acts exhausted, not too unlike Julie Andrews’s last hour in Hawaii.
-And puzzlingly, she looks fat and too prematurely aged.
-A minor miracle, though, that we believe it when Streep’s Clara says good-bye to Esteban’s sister Férula, played by Glenn Close, or when she makes after-death visitations.
-She does a great collapse when Irons slaps her, and she wears her hair as illustrated on the cover of the 1986 Bantam book edition.
+— At a screening I attended, some audience members wondered out loud what accent Meryl Streep would foist on us as Clara.
+The laughs Irons got from the clods quickly became letdown when she doesn’t provide another example of her specialty.
+And there is a long moment or two of shock that she has the courage to play Clara as a young woman; no matter what director August does to help her (it isn’t much), the inescapable fact is that there’s no way she can.
+Isabel describes Clara as “the most elegant, discreet and charming lady of (her) social circle,” but there’s little evidence of these attributes in Streep; there’s an aura of dingy depression, not the supernatural, hanging around her—she looks and acts exhausted, not too unlike Julie Andrews’s last half hour in Hawaii.
+A minor miracle (that nevertheless feels like a major strain) to accept her good-bye to Esteban’s sister Férula, played by Glenn Close, or when she makes after-death visitations.
+She does a great collapse while Irons slaps her, and a near-collapse when decorating a Xmas tree, and she wears her hair somewhat like the illustration on the cover of the 1986 Bantam book edition.
 As Clara’s parents, Vanessa Redgrave extends her magnanimity from Howards End, and Armin Mueller-Stahl sounds as if he’s being dubbed in real time.
-Hinting once more at Anne Revere, this time as an oddly Oriental version, Close, who was August’s first choice to play Clara some years back (with William Hurt as Esteban), has the unenviable duty to explicate to a priest what is accusation by Estaban in the novel—Férula’s closeted amorous feelings toward Clara.
-August cheats her out of her own tragedy—that Férula wills herself to death, that she’d die before she could ever admit to feelings she couldn’t handle.
-(Am I the only to have noticed that when Férula & Esteban’s mother dies, the size of the coffin wouldn’t be quite up to the task?)
+Hinting once more at Anne Revere, this time as an oddly Oriental version, Close, who was August’s first choice to play Clara some years before (with William Hurt as Esteban), has the unenviable duty to explicate to a priest what is venomous accusation by Estaban in the novel—Férula’s closeted amorous feelings toward Clara.
+August cheats her out of her own tragedy—that Férula wills herself to death before she could ever admit to feelings she couldn’t handle.
+(And am I the only to have noticed that when Férula & Esteban’s mother dies, the size of her coffin wouldn’t be quite up to the task?)

-Text COPYRIGHT © 1999 RALPH BENNER (REVISED 6/2011) All Rights Reserved.
+Text COPYRIGHT © 1999 RALPH BENNER (Revised 7/2019) All Rights Reserved.